Speckle-chested piculet: Vocal and non-vocal sounds

 The speckle-chested piculet's song is "a high-pitched, rapid, falling trill: tree'e'e'e'e'e'e."
 Its "vigorous tapping during foraging can produce a distinctive rattling sound."

 Status

-The speckle-chested piculet was originally and as of today assessed as Near Threatened (although in 2000 as Vulnerable and in 2012 as Endangered).
+The speckle-chested piculet was originally as Near Threatened (Vulnerable from 2000 – 2012; Endangered from 2012 – 2023).
+As of 2023, it is again assessed as Near Threatened on the IUCN Red List.
 It is known from only a few locations across a very limited range.
 Its population is estimated at between 6000 and 15,000 mature individuals and is believed to be decreasing.
 The primary threat is continuing deforestation for timber and clearance for coffee plantations, cattle grazing, and other agriculture.
 It has been noted as uncommon to fairly common at scattered sites.
 "Although the Speckle-chested Piculet can tolerate second growth, at least tall second growth near tall forest, it remains forest dependent, and is very vulnerable to widespread habitat destruction."